 - Soft bristles: Most toothbrush bristles aren’t soft enough, so I’m always replacing the toothbrush head that the brush comes with for softer bristles.
 The nice thing about the 7000 is that it comes with a soft bristle head already.

 - Large handle: I recommend a large handle for the handicapped, people with a weaker grip, the elderly, and children.
 It does make a difference!

 - Two-week charge: The charge lasts two weeks, and unlike a lot of other electronics, the 7000 actually lived up to the claim when I tested it.
 A full two weeks is nice so you can travel without the charger.

 - Pulsation/Oscillation Technology: Unfortunately, the studies that say Oral-B is better than Sonicare and vice versa are funded by the companies that create the product, so I tend to ignore them and decide for myself.
 That said, in my experience with using a variety of Sonicare and Oral-B electric toothbrushes and seeing the results in my mouth as well as my patients’, I think Oral-B’s pulsation/oscillation technology is the best for biofilm removal, staining, and gum health.
 Pulsation/oscillation technology isn’t unique to the 7000 series, though — it’s available with any of Oral-B’s cheaper electric toothbrushes, which I discuss below.

-- Two-year warranty: Unless you drive over it with a car, Oral-B will replace it, even if there are battery problems.
+- Two-year warranty: Unless you do something like drive over it with a car, Oral-B will replace it, even if there are battery problems.

 - Reminds you to floss: Don’t we all need this reminder?